elieahd/design-patterns/docs/builder.md

 ## Description
 Provide a way to create a complex object with different representation in a simplified manner

+This design pattern helps to get rid of the "telescopic constructor"

 ## Diagram
 <p align="center">
   <img src="diagrams/builder.png">